top of page

 King Margo hit the road almost immediately, thanks to the girls' love of travel and their inclination to book shows across the country to hang out with friends and family (and to fund out-of-budget snowboarding trips).
 Scrappy gigs and long hours in a van helped solidify the humor and tone of their first album, Barely Gettin By, which was self-recorded and successfully crowdfunded by fans they'd picked up along their travels.
 Their first album was pure fun, capturing the sarcasm and liveliness honed by playing in rowdy bars deep into the night.

 Their second album, 2022's Waters Rise, was their first project working with a record label.
 The songs became a bit more grown-up, influenced by time and a more tumultuous society.
-Songs like "Monsters" and "Knowledge Is A Gun" observe problems like hurricanes and political apathy with subtlety and wisdom.
+Songs like "Monsters" and "Knowledge Is A Gun" explore issues like hurricanes and political apathy with subtlety and wisdom.
 And, true to their roots, songs like "Floodlights and Sequins" and "The Big One" make sure you still have a good time (even at the end of the world).
 The album was recorded in Nashville, TN at Farmland Studios with Alex Torrez, David Dorn, Caleb Fisher and Gabe Lee.

 © 2025 King Margo Music